 - The geographic location of where you have the surgery performed.

 - The surgeon’s training and experience.

-- The type of implant: Silicone is often more expensive that saline.
+- The type of implant: Silicone is often more expensive than saline.
 And shaped implants are typically more expensive than round implants.

 Put your trust in Dr. Waltzman.
 His honesty, integrity, and devotion to his patients will serve you well.
 Contact us today to schedule a consultation.